neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 2. Research Question(s)

     - What are the current paradigms for middleware?
     - What is service-oriented middleware?
-How does it different from other types of middleware?
+How does it differ from other types of middleware?

 3. Contribution

-    - This paper collect information about current paradigms for middleware and latest paradigm in the middleware area
+    - This paper collects information about current paradigms for middleware and the latest paradigm in the middleware area

 4. Rationale

-    - Paper defines current paradigms and how they can be applied
+    - The paper defines current paradigms and how they can be applied
     - Talks about service-oriented middleware and how it is used in Service-Oriented Architecture

 5. Investigative Approach

-    - This paper aims to be informative and explain different types of middleware that exist and how they are applied.
+    - This paper aims to be informative and explain the different types of middleware that exist and how they are applied.

 6. Lessons learned